 So almost all my writing time is given over novels.
 Which makes me a novelist, for better and worse.

 I don’t have any new ideas at the moment (otherwise I’d be writing them at this moment).
-But I’m still intrigued by A SERIOUS LAPSE, about a married, successful businessman and father who survives a plane crash only to suffer from a dissociative fugue state and is forced to confront his identity.
+But I’m still intrigued by FLIGHT RISK, about a married, successful businessman and father who survives a plane crash only to suffer from a dissociative fugue state and is forced to confront his identity.
 It has a great first chapter, and a surprise yet meaningful ending, but . . . something still ain’t right, as my agent and I discovered.

 Then I have those novels that I’ve started and stopped.
 The one with the teenagers playing a prank that turns out wrong and messes up a bunch of people’s lives.
 The one with Sara Montez, NYPD detective from CLEAN BREAK, now a private investigator conflicted over a domestic surveillance case.
 The Alzheimer’s novel.
 The friend asking a friend for an alibi novel.